proudloyaltier/timedia/README.md

 TiTanium is a brand new browser developed by TiMedia built on :electron: and written on :atom:.

 ## How can I use it?
-You can download the Alpha builds from GitHub and run them, but they may be unstable.
+You can download the Alpha builds from GitHub and run them using :electron:, but they may be unstable.

 # Features